Oliver131313/MultivariateAnalysis/Final_Project/Kutis_Skuska_markdown.md

 **Obervations represented in the new (tranformed) system.**

 From our knowledge we can be pretty confident in the results.
 When we compare Bruno Fernandes and J.Kimmich we can see that the values correspond to what we'd expect.
 The first one is offensive player who scores goals, assits and could be labelled as attacking playmaker who creates a lot of chanes.
 The latter is more defensive player.
 He scores higher in defense and lower in offensive abilities.
-They share similar psychicality, which is again accurately displayed in the new system.
+They share similar physicality, which is again accurately displayed in the new system.

 <div class="kable-table">